jbramos9/human_intent_prediction/gazed_object_detectors/readme.md

 # Gazed Object Detector
-This different versions of the gazed object detector.
-Each folder contains all the files needed for training and testing the model.
+This folder contains the different versions of the gazed object detector.
+Each folder contains all the files needed for training and testing that specific model.

 -----
-**_NOTE:_** Since very large files are not yet uploaded in this repo.
+### **_NOTE:_** Since very large files are not yet uploaded in this repo.
 Please download these folders for the meantime in this [link]().
 These folders should be inside each folder of the variation.
 - `data` which should contain the pretrained_weights, the gaze_dataset json files.
 - `checkpoints` which should contain all the trained weights in the model
 -----